Who are we?

 Our areas of expertise

 Our group brings together a range of experience in data analysis, bioinformatics, software development, systems administration, mathematics and statistics.
 Our multi-disciplinary team is able to develop and implement solutions for analysing and interpreting complex integrative datasets and for communicating findings to clinicians and patients.
 If you are interested in collaboration, please contact us.
-Also see our jobs page.
+Also see our jobs/PhDs page.

-As well as our contributions to data management, analysis and integration, we also provide the BRC/U with the computing infrastructure to handle their clinical and molecular diagnostic data.
-This includes Rosalind and BRC cluster supporting a wide range of bioinformatics software and workflows.
+As well as our contributions to data management, analysis and integration, we also provide the NIHR Maudsley BRC with the computing infrastructure to handle their clinical and molecular diagnostic data.
+This includes Rosalind and BRC cluster supporting a wide range of health informatics software and workflows.

 A “guide” for anyone who needs to share data with statisticians and bioinformaticians and data scientists.

 Where are we?

-We are based in South London, in the Social, Genetic and Developmental Psychiatry Centre (SGDP Centre), at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+We are based in South London, in the Dept of Biostats and Health Informatics, at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 We work closely with both KCL researchers and clinicians from South London and The Maudsley NHS Foundation Trust.